dib-lab/syrah/README.md

     dump-fastq -A $SRA_ID -Z | syrah | sourmash compute - -o out.sig

 will extract the first 1m solid k-mers from the given SRA data set and feed them into `sourmash` to compute a signature.
+Once enough k-mers are found, `syrah` will terminate the stream.

+The default parameters are designed for small microbial genomes (where 1m k-mers is usually between 20-50% of the genome) and may be OK for metagenome and transcriptome overlap analysis, but for other situations you may need to vary `-n`.

 CTB 12/2016